 There is a long term interest as well, because by giving a discount to the consumer you motivate, nay, you drive the consumer to keep your working capital, the natural resources, in perfect condition.
 Future generations of producers can then also exploit these resources to earn incomes with which they too can enjoy life.

 By offering your merchandise on the “biosustainable” market you give an ethical base to the economy.
 Economy will then no longer be defined as the science of sharing limited resources in order to satisfy unlimited demands, but it will be the science of sharing limited resources to satisfy a maximum of demands.
 Your customers with their economic power of expense will maintain ethical currents in order to solidify this ethical base.

 The social power of income of producers and the economic power of expense of consumers will thus be interpenetrated in a harmonious equilibrium in which the integrity of Nature is kept.

-Imagine that families like Heineken, Colruyt, Albert Heyn, the owner of Delhaize, Ikea, Jumbo, Lidl and other families or persons who are the sole owners of their businesses, all decide to offer their merchandise for sale on the "biosustainable" market.
+Imagine that families like Heineken, Colruyt, Albert Heyn, the owner of Delhaize, Ikea, Jumbo, Aldi, Lidl and other families or persons who are the sole owners of their businesses, all decide to offer their merchandise for sale on the "biosustainable" market.
 They would change the world economy and save human- and many other species from eradication with one stroke of their pen.
 If owners of such companies in the United States, Russia, China and India would adopt the "biosustainable" market, peace would break out.
 You can create peace by exercising your social power of income on the "biosustainable" market.